Giacomo-Marconi/circleTris/README.md

 ---

+## New Updates

+**Circle Tic-Tac-Toe Online** have received:
+- Improved user interface with new animations.
+- Added game for single-player mode.

 ## 🛠️ How to play the game

 All you have to do is to click on this link: [circleTris](https://circletris.figliolo.it/)